 - How you’ll transport your pallet and how much it’ll cost.

-Where your pallet isn’t going to carrying particularly heavy products but you are paying a third-party company for shipping, weight might be a crucial cost-saving measure.
+Where your pallet isn’t going to be carrying particularly heavy products, but you’re paying a third-party company for shipping, weight might be a crucial cost-saving measure.

-Some shipping costs are based on weight, and if this is the case you’ll want as a light a pallet as possible.
+Some shipping costs are based on weight.
+If this is the case, you’ll want as light a pallet as possible.
 Alternatively, if you’re running your own shipping logistics, a whole truck full of lightweight pallets could represent considerable fuel efficiencies.

-Remember, if you’re shipping your pallets internationally, they also have to meet stringent ISPM customs requirements.
+Remember, if you’re shipping your pallets internationally from Australia, they also have to meet stringent ISPM customs requirements.

-Wood is a heavier material in the first place, and so is never going to help you minimise shipping costs on the basis of weight alone.
-However, one of the reasons wood can be so much heavier is because it absorbs moisture in certain conditions, such as when it’s left outside in wet weather or during the cleaning process.
+Wood is a heavier material in the first place.
+It is never going to help you minimise shipping costs on the basis of weight alone.
+One of the reasons wood can be so much heavier is because it absorbs moisture in certain conditions, such as when left outside in wet weather, or during the cleaning process.